pingcap/talent-plan/rust/README.md

 Students should:

-- have experience in a programming language,
+- have intermediate-level experience in some programming language,
 - be familiar with the terminal and command line,
 - know how to use [git],
-- have attempted to learn and write Rust software using beginner-level sources, such as [The Rust Book],
+- have read [The Rust Book],
 - have Rust installed and know how to compile and run Rust programs.

 [View the lesson plan][plan].